 Creating a Smoother Check-in Process for You

 In order to create the smoothest check-in process possible, we are also sharing what you need to have ready ahead of time.
 Additionally, we'll tell you the info we wish we knew in advance that will help you for your own Disney Cruise Line (DCL) check-in.

 Get excited because you'll know what time you can arrive at the port to start boarding your Disney cruise after you complete the check-in process!
 Woohoo!
-(We'll also tell you why that Port Arrival time is important.)
+(We'll also explain why that Port Arrival time is important.)

 Towards the end of the post, we'll share what you can do after you check-in in the days leading up to your cruise.

 ⭐️ Preparing for your Disney Cruise Line Check-in

-Check-in opens to passengers 30 prior to before embarkation.
+Check-in opens to passengers 30 days before embarkation.
 It must be completed by one day before your sail date.
 Only guests in good standing, who have paid the balance of their cruise booking, can proceed with checking in.

 ➜ Download the Disney Cruise Line Navigator App

 First, you want to ensure you have the Disney Cruise Line Navigator app downloaded on your phone for your online check-in.
 You will want the app for your cruise anyway since it allows you to text with fellow passengers while on board, free of charge or free of an internet plan.

 You will find links to download the Disney Cruise Line Navigator app here via the Apple App Store or Google Play for Android users.